SFGLab/Team10_GNN_Gene_Regulation/README.md

-# Team10: GNN4GNR-3D: Gene regulation prediciton from scRNA-Seq expression and 3D genomic data.
+# Team10: GNN4GRN-3D: Gene regulation prediciton from scRNA-Seq expression and 3D genomic data.

 ## Aim

-Use Chromatin conformation captrure assay data to enhance for GRN predictions from combined expression (scRNA-Seq) and chromosome conformation capture (3D, ChIA-PET) data.
+We use Chromatin conformation captrure assay data to enhance for GRN predictions from combined expression (scRNA-Seq) and chromosome conformation capture (3D, ChIA-PET) data.

+We provide an extensible framework for training GNN models on custom datasets, adding the ability to adjust and provide custom features by the user without the need to rewrite training code.
+We build on previous approaches (Paul et al. 2024) in particular by incorporating chromosome conformation capture data (Hi-C), to improve the GRN predictions from scRNA-Seq to bridge graph-based machine learning and 3D Genomics.

 ## Contributions